Scroll down and browse the extensive holiday attractions that makes Connemara so special.

 - Video Gallery: Click Here to get closer to the action and view some first- hand experiences

 The area has many good walks, on roads and tracks free of traffic, through an unspoilt landscape that has changed little over the years.
 A Cashel-based guide is available for historic walking tours (details from your landlord).
-Further afield you have, for example, the Western Way: a 66 km walking route providing an excellent introduction for walkers to the beautiful scenery of Connemara.
+The new Connemara Greenway for walking and cycling canbe accessed at Ballynahinch Castle a few miles away.
+Further afield you have the Western Way: a 66 km walking route providing an excellent introduction for walkers to the beautiful scenery of Connemara.
 Starting in Oughterard on Lough Corrib, it follows the western edge of the lake northwards into a magnificent wilderness of mountain and bog to reach civilisation again at the village of Maam Bridge.

 Miles of white beaches can be reached within a short car journey to the west and south of Cashel, for walking, swimming, horse-riding or just relaxing to the sound of the surf breaking, resting your eyes on the endless horizon… in the company, perhaps, of sea birds, seals or dolphins (see also www.discoverireland.ie).
 The beaches at Gurteen just beyond Roundstone are popular with windsurfers.

 For those who like a view from above, hill-walking can be had right on the doorstep: Doonreagan is situated at the foot of Cashel Hill, the top of which, at 300 metres above sea level, can be reached in about an hour.
 For the more advanced, there are the Twelve Bens, up to 1000 metres high: the famous Horseshoe walk, taking in no less than seven peaks, takes about six hours but should only be attempted by experienced hill-walkers and in favourable weather conditions (see also www.discoverireland.ie).